 Mayor Muriel Bowser has nominated Mr. Ben-James Brown for appointment as a public member of the Commission on African-American Affairs, filling a vacancy previously held by Salim Adofo.
 This nomination is in accordance with the Confirmation Act of 1978 and the Commission on African-American Affairs Establishment Act of 2012.
 Mr. Brown, a resident of Ward 4 in Washington, DC, has extensive experience in regional leadership, public affairs, and strategic planning, particularly in the banking sector.
 His term is set to end on July 8, 2028, and the Mayor has requested the Council's prompt consideration of this nomination.

-The proposed resolution formally confirms Mr. Brown's appointment to the Commission on African-American Affairs.
-It outlines the Council's intent to support his nomination and mandates the transmission of the resolution to both the nominee and the Mayor's Office upon adoption.
-Mr. Brown's professional background includes significant roles at Wells Fargo Bank, where he has managed multiple branches and led initiatives aimed at enhancing financial stability and community engagement, particularly for underserved populations.
-His commitment to civic engagement and economic equity is highlighted through his various leadership roles and community service efforts.
+The proposed resolution confirms Mr. Brown's appointment to the Commission on African-American Affairs, emphasizing his qualifications and commitment to civic engagement and economic equity.
+The resolution will take effect immediately upon adoption, and a copy will be transmitted to both the nominee and the Office of the Mayor.
+Mr. Brown's professional background includes significant roles at Wells Fargo Bank, where he has managed multiple branches and led initiatives to support financial health and community engagement, particularly for underserved populations.